christiansalvatore/Salvatore-509/README.md

 The actual form of the database (20-fold nested cross-validation) was first used in a paper by Salvatore et al. (Magnetic resonance imaging biomarkers for the early diagnosis of Alzheimer's disease: a machine learning approach.
 Frontiers in neuroscience, 2015).

-In this (page)[ff] Results are given in terms of accuracy or balanced accuracy of classification.
-Sensitivity, specificity and AUC are also reported when provided.
-Results below chance (50%) are not reported.
+In this [page](https://christiansalvatore.github.io/2016-10-20/is-this-alzheimer/#Salvatore-509), up-to-date classification performance on this dataset are reported.
+Results are given in terms of accuracy or balanced accuracy of classification.
+Sensitivity, specificity and AUC are also reported (when provided).

-### Original dataset
+### Citing
+>Salvatore, C. et al. (2015).
+Magnetic resonance imaging biomarkers for the early diagnosis of Alzheimer's disease: a machine learning approach.
+Frontiers in neuroscience, 9.